 How is Breast Augmentation Performed?

-This is not a difficult procedure.
-Augmentation is performed as outpatient surgery with the patient under general anesthesia.
+An augmentation is performed as outpatient surgery with the patient under general anesthesia.
 The surgery takes from 45 minutes to one hour.
-Incision length is generally about one inch for placement of saline breast implants, and 1.5-2 inches for silicone implants.
+The incision length is generally about one inch for placement of saline breast implants, and 1.5-2 inches for silicone implants.
 This difference is because saline implants are filled after placement, while silicone implants are placed already filled.

 After the incisions are made, a pocket is created behind each breast that will hold the implant.
-Then the implants are inserted, and Dr. Low/Dr. Cheung checks for symmetry and position and then closes the incisions with tiny sutures to minimize scarring.
+The implants are inserted, your surgeon checks for symmetry and position, and then closes the incisions with tiny sutures to minimize scarring.

-Our CRS Plastic Surgery surgeons have extensive experience with various incision locations — transaxillary, inframammary, and periareolar.
+Our Board-Certified Plastic Surgeons at CRS Plastic Surgery have extensive experience with various incision locations — transaxillary, inframammary, and periareolar.
 They take meticulous care to avoid injuring the nipple (to not affect sensation) or the milk ducts (to not impact breastfeeding).

 Recovery after Breast Augmentation